deb-intel/LPOTtest/_sources/docs/metric.md.txt

 ## Built-in metric support list

-LPOT supports some builtin metrics that popularly used in industry.
+LPOT supports some built-in metrics that are popularly used in industry.

-Please refer to [example](../examples/helloworld/tf_example1) on how to config a builtin metric.
+Refer to [this example](https://github.com/intel/lpot/tree/master/examples/helloworld/tf_example1) on how to config a built-in metric.

 #### TensorFlow